Access key materials to help you understand, prepare and respond quickly to the significant challenges posed by COVID-19 in Canada.

 As news on COVID-19 develops minute-by-minute around the globe, Baker McKenzie’s Employment and Compensation practice remains at the forefront of employment legal guidance.

 In this webinar series, our team will help you understand your obligations and provide practical advice on employment law and immigration issues.
-Join us for our next session where lawyers Kevin Coon, Mark Ellis, Jordan Kirkness, Jeremy Hann, Jennifer Bernardo and Claire-Marie Colantuoni will address the latest developments to help you navigate the global COVID-19 crisis.
+Join us for our next session where lawyers Kevin Coon, Mark Ellis, Jeremy Hann, Jennifer Bernardo and Claire-Marie Colantuoni will address the latest developments to help you navigate the global COVID-19 crisis.

 To view a recording of the webinar, click here.